passff/passff-host/README.md

 #### Connection to the host app failed or returned an unexpected result

 > Connection to the host app failed or returned an unexpected result!
-> Make sure you have the latest version of the PassFF host app installed by following the installation instructions on GitHub.
+> Make sure you have the latest version of the PassFF host app installed by following the installation instructions in the official git repository.

 > Script execution failed.